 It’s wonderful validation that Twitch is now officially playing in the big leagues.
 Apple, Hulu, Valve, Netflix, Amazon and the like are awesome company to keep.
 Of course [the high traffic usage] is something our engineers have known for some time, since they are actively scaling our infrastructure to meet the intense demand growth curve.
 We’re laser-focused on that which is no small task!

-To celebrate Twitch’s success, the company also announced that it’s changing names to reflect what it sees as the future.
+To celebrate Twitch’s success, the company also announced its changing names to reflect what it sees as the future.
 Starting today, parent company Justin.tv, Inc. will be known as “Twitch Interactive, Inc.” Twitch CEO Emmett Shear explained:

 As Twitch has continued to grow as the leader in the video game streaming space, it has eclipsed our previous initiatives.
 Given our total focus on serving the gaming community, it makes sense to reposition it as our primary brand.
 Seven years ago, Justin.tv pioneered live video on the Web, and while I remain proud of all the work we did under that name, I’m even more excited about our new future as Twitch.

-Justin.tv will continue to operate without any immediate changes, while the Twitch community waits anxiously for Xbox One support, which is rumored to arrive in the first half of this year.
+Justin. tv will continue to operate without any immediate changes.
+At the same time, the Twitch community waits anxiously for Xbox One support, which is rumored to arrive in the first half of this year.